6 Best Predictive Maintenance Software for 2026 (In-Depth Review)

 4

-IBM maximoIBM Maximo (now part of the IBM Maximo ApplicationSuite) is a well-established enterprise asset management (EAM) solution that leverages IBM Watson’s machine learning technology to enhance real-time data monitoring.
-This platform helps organizations optimize maintenance processes by using advanced predictive analytics to avoid equipment failures and extend asset life.
-With Maximo, teams can access data-driven insights that improve decision-making and reduce unplanned downtime, making it a good choice for businesses looking for a comprehensive maintenance management solution.
+IBM maximoIBM Maximo (now part of the IBM Maximo ApplicationSuite) is a well-established enterprise asset management (EAM) solution that leverages IBM Watson’s machine learning technology to enhance real-time data monitoring by analyzing sensor data and detecting anomalies in asset behavior.

 • Sensor data integration: Connects with IoT sensors to gather and analyze critical asset data, enabling proactive maintenance strategies.